 Known as Ōgon Shūkan in Japan, Golden Week gets its name from the fact that several national holidays take place during this period.
 This holiday week is a major event in the country, and many Japanese offices close for about a week to 10 days during Golden Week, which may come as a shock to American tourists since offices typically don't close for this long in the United States.

 The first national holiday during Golden Week is April 29, which was the birthday of the Showa emperor.
-Now, this day is called showa-no-hi, or Showa Day.
-The second holiday is kenpou-kinen-bi, or Constitution Memorial Day.
-It falls on May 3.
-The day after that, there's midori-no-hi, which is known as Greenery Day, takes place.
+In modern Japanese culture, this day is called showa-no-hi, or Showa Day.
+The second holiday is kenpou-kinen-bi, or Constitution Memorial Day, which falls on May 3, and on the day after that, midori-no-hi, which is known as Greenery Day, takes place.
 The last holiday of Golden Week is kodomono-hi, or Children's Day, which falls on May 5.

 - Children's Day, May 5: A celebration and day of prayer for children, this holiday also marks the Japanese Boy's Festival called tango-no-sekku, a day to pray for the healthy growth of boys.
 Given this, it's a Japanese tradition for families of boys to hang up carp streamers (koinobori) outside of their houses around this holiday.
 Carps are believed to symbolize successes in children's lives.
 Also, samurai dolls called gogatsu ningyo, or May dolls, are displayed in their homes.

 While May is usually a pleasant season to travel in Japan, you may want to avoid coming during the first week of the month as you'll have a much better experience if you plan a trip to Japan after Golden Week.
 On the other hand, if you want to immerse yourself in the culture of Japan, there are also many local celebrations and events planned to commemorate Golden Week each year.